fjclark/maize-biosimspace/docs/index.rst

 * With a separate python environment:

   Some nodes will require custom python environments that are likely to be incompatible with the other environments.
 In those cases, the node process can be spawned in a custom environment.
 Note that this environment must still contain *maize*.
-Required custom environments can be found in the appropriate node directory.

 * By specifying the executable location and possibly script interpreter.
 This can also be accomplished using ``config.toml`` (see `Configuring workflows <https://molecularai.github.io/maize/docs/userguide.html#config-workflow>`_).